 Implementing the Frontend: HTML, CSS, and JavaScript

-The frontend of your web application is what users interact with directly, and it is built using a combination of HTML, CSS, and JavaScript.
-These technologies work together to create the structure, style, and interactivity of your web application.
+The user interface (UI) of your web application is the one that the user will interact with first and it will be developed using a mix of HTML, CSS and JavaScript.
+All of these technologies then collaborate to provide the architecture, the style and the interactivity for your web application.

-HTML (Hypertext Markup Language) is the foundation of any web page, providing the basic structure and content.
-It defines elements like headings, paragraphs, images, and links.
-CSS (Cascading Style Sheets) is used to style the HTML elements, controlling the layout, colors, fonts, and overall appearance of the web page.
-JavaScript is responsible for adding interactivity to the web page, such as form validation, animations, and dynamic content updates.
+In other words, HTML is the skeleton of any web page, providing its basic structure and content.
+More importantly, it defines elements like headings, paragraphs, images, and links.
+CSS (Cascading Style Sheets) is used to give the HTML elements styles, controlling layout, colors, fonts, and others’ overall appearance.
+JavaScript is an element that is in charge of adding interactivity to a web page, such as form validation, animations, or dynamic content updates.

-In addition to writing code, frontend development also involves optimizing the performance of your web application.
-This includes minimizing the size of your HTML, CSS, and JavaScript files, optimizing images, and using techniques like lazy loading to reduce the load time of your web application.
+While coding, frontend development further involves optimizing performance of your web application.
+This means minimizing the size of your HTML, CSS, and JavaScript files, optimizing images, and applying those techniques like lazy loading on your images so that your web application takes less time to load.

-Another important aspect of frontend development is accessibility.
-This means ensuring that your web application is usable by people with disabilities, such as those who use screen readers or have limited mobility.
-Accessibility can be achieved by following best practices, such as using semantic HTML, providing alternative text for images, and ensuring that your web application is navigable using a keyboard.
+Accessibility is another important aspect of frontend development.
+Accessible applications ensure that your web application is usable by people with disabilities, for example, those who make use of a screen reader or who have limited mobility.
+Accessibility can be achieved by best practices such as usage of semantic HTML with proper alternative text for images and your web application must always be navigable using a keyboard.

 Developing the Backend: Server-Side Programming